Subscribe to Our Newsletter and

 It is terrifying to consider your horse may be harmed over time due to its arena footing that advertises health and performance.
 Based on current equestrian research in Europe, it is wise to stay away from carpet waste horse footing to be on the safe side.
 The issue will likely continue to grow in popularity as more horse owners like yourself learn about the chemicals that the material contains.

 Our equestrian team at Performance Footing have wrestled with the carpet waste horse footing controversy.
 We have come to solid conclusions about whether it is harmful to your horses and would love to answer any questions you may have, including offering other footing alternatives.
+If you are looking specifically for a textile and fiber footing additive, our GGT footing solution is unadulterated and made from virgin materials.

 To speak with one of our footing specialists, please call our office at (877).835.0878 or send us a note on our website.